 Sedation dentistry for a relaxing dental experience in Greensboro, NC

 Triad Dentistry frequently treats patients who want to fix gaps between their teeth.
 It’s not uncommon for patients to have uneven or large spaces between teeth for as long as they can remember, or gaps may develop over time.
 Unfortunately, these gaps often present between the upper two front teeth.
 When gaps exist between these central incisors, they can be hard to miss.
 Patients’ confidence about their appearance takes a hit.
-They may hide a gapped-tooth smile.
-Tooth veneers in Greensboro, NC at the office of Steven L. Hatcher, DDS use quality materials and precision planning to allow you to smile freely, without embarrassment, again.
+They may hide a gap-toothed smile.
+Tooth veneers in Greensboro, NC at the Triad Dentistry office use quality materials and precision planning to allow you to smile freely, without embarrassment, again.

 What is sedation dentistry?